NickolasBenakis/funnelsPreview/README.md

 ## Extra Mile 🏁

+- I wanted to add a way to avoid low contrast colors within elements.
+I tried different approaches but It wasn't ideal so I dropped it completely.
 - More Unit tests and UI Integration tests.
 - More Styling around the canvas and the elements.
 - More file management, potentially upload the json files to S3 and provide a file management for the client.